whitewolf2000ani/Mini-WDL/README.md

 ```

-License
+### License
 This project is licensed under the MIT License.

-Acknowledgments
+### Acknowledgments
-This project is to improve WDL tooling through Sprocket's LSP integration within VSCode.
+This project is to improve WDL tooling through a extension within VSCode.